 TLDR:

-Problem: Current Spotify premium members are unable to identify songs using their microphone within the application, forcing them to turn to outside applications like Shazam, or Siri.
+Problem: Current Spotify premium members are unable to identify songs and artists using their microphone within the application, forcing them to turn to outside applications like Shazam, or Siri.

 Solution: A hands-free music recognition feature within the Spotify mobile app, giving Spotify premium users the ability to identify songs and artists through audio input alone — without ever leaving the app.